 - Set up a system where people can share their ideas, issues and solutions (for example, an email address or shared folder with a file hosting service).

 Most offices are in use for around 50 to 60 hours each week—anything left on outside of these hours is wasting energy and money.
 Using office machines as efficiently as possible can cut costs and greenhouse gas emissions and may even extend the life of the machine.
 It can also improve the efficiency of your air conditioning as office machines generate heat when operational.

 If your office has a fax machine, adjust the settings so that faxes go directly to computers rather than churning out paper.
 You may also be able to adjust it so you can send faxes from your computer—saving time and paper.

 Over long breaks like Christmas, make sure all equipment, computers and appliances are turned off at the power point.
 Clear out and turn off fridges but don't forget to leave the doors ajar to prevent mould building up inside.
 If your workplace has vending machines containing non-perishables turn them off too.

 If you have a say in which office machines your organisation uses, look for energy-efficient features like power saving modes.
-The ENERGY STAR® mark can help you identify energy-efficient products.
+The Australian and New Zealand Energy Rating Label and American ENERGY STAR® mark can help you identify energy-efficient products.
 Check the machine manufacturer's website for information on energy saving features in their products and switch these on.

 If you're buying new machines or your lease is up for review, use this as an opportunity to choose energy saving equipment or rethink what you need.